johnolafenwa/DeepStack/README.md

 - **Windows 10** (as a Native Application)
 - **NVIDIA Jetson Nano** via Docker.

-DeepStack runs completely offline and independent of the cloud when installed on a edge device.
+DeepStack runs completely offline and independent of the cloud when installed on an edge device.
 You can also install and run DeepStack on any cloud VM with docker installed to serve as your private, state-of-the-art and real-time Artficial intelligence server with `unlimited API calls`.

 # Installation and Usage
-Visit [https://docs.deepstack.cc/getting-started](https://docs.deepstack.cc/getting-started/) for installation instructions and sample codes.
+Visit [https://docs.deepstack.cc/getting-started](https://docs.deepstack.cc/getting-started/) for installation instructions and example codes.
 The documentation provides example codes for the following programming languages with more to be added soon.

 - **Python**
 - **C#**